-Cases in both districts have decreased over the past month.
-In both Richmond City and Henrico County, the level of community transmission is still considered High according to the CDC Covid Data Tracker, but we believe they will be downgrading both localities to the "Substantial" rating in the next week.
+Cases in Richmond have plateaued over the past month, but appear to be increasing in Henrico.
+In Richmond City, the level of community transmission is still considered High according to the CDC Covid Data Tracker, while in Henrico County the rating has been upgraded from Substantial to High.

 7-day total case rate per 100,00

 District This Week Last Week

-Henrico 128.1
+Henrico 225.50 167.77

-Richmond 98.0 105.7
+Richmond 161.87 130.19

 Richmond & Henrico

 Demographic Cumulative Highest

 Age 20-29 Year Olds 80+

 Sex Female

-Race Black
+Race Latino & Black